kunalrajbhar/kunalrajbhar/README.md

 # Hi, I'm Kunal Rajbhar 👋
-_Aspiring Data Analyst | Problem Solver | Tech Enthusiast_
+_Data Analyst | Problem Solver | Tech Enthusiast_

 ---

 ## 👩‍💻 About Me
-I am an aspiring data analyst with a passion for turning data into actionable insights.
+I am an data analyst with a passion for turning data into actionable insights.
 I enjoy working with various tools and technologies to analyze data and provide data-driven solutions.

 ---